Hazards

 Creepy Crawlies

-Snakes, spiders, ants and other insects are busy during the Summer months, but may be encountered at anytime of year, especially during warmer weather.
+Snakes, spiders, ants and other insects are busy during the Summer months, but may be encountered at anytime of year, especially on sunny days and during extended warmer weather.

 Australia has the world's most venomous snakes and spiders.
 However, we also have the world's most comprehensive anti-venom treatments.
 Like their brethren the world over, Australia's snakes are more afraid of us than we are of them (thank goodness), and will generally only attack if surprised and unable to escape, or if they have been cornered and provoked.

-Some species of ants are aggressive, and you may find your ankles and legs being quite savagely bitten by these small warriors (avoid their nests and trails).
-Thick socks and sturdy footwear usually reduce risks.
+Some species of ants are aggressive, and you may find your ankles and legs being quite savagely bitten by these small warriors.
+Learn to identify their tral and avoid their nests.
+Thick socks, sturdy footwear and a spray of insect repellent around the ankles usually reduce risks.

-Some people may also react badly to sandfly and mosquito bites (Barma River Fever and Ross River Virus occur from this region to tropical northern Australia), so take precautions and use insect repellent when outdoors, on our waterways or down at the beach.
+Some people may also react badly to sandfly and mosquito (mozzie) bites.
+Barma River Fever and Ross River Virus occur from this region through to tropical northern Australia, so take precautions; wear long sleeved clothing and use insect repellent when outdoors, on our waterways or down at the beach.

 The Beach